 Huawei Mate X

-As Samsung seemingly struggles with its early Galaxy Fold units, things are apparently still on track for a June launch of the Huawei Mate X foldable phone, with the release now due to happen by November.
+As Samsung seemingly struggled with its early Galaxy Fold units, Huawei also pushed back the launch of the Huawei Mate X foldable phone, with the release now due to happen by November.

 The Huawei Mate X is a slightly different take on the foldable phone, as it technically has one screen, but it can be folded down from an 8-inch display to a pair of smaller ones, with a 6.6-inch screen on the front and a 6.4-inch one on the back.